Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Introduction

-Here we demonstrate SIT-FUSE’s versatility in addressing diverse environmental challenges beyond the original validation datasets and its original application of wildfire.
-We apply our self-supervised ML approach to the problem of automatically detecting and mapping the concentration and speciation of phytoplankton blooms, with a focus on HABs, through sequences of surface reflectance data acquired by multiple multispectral remote sensing instruments from 2018-2019, and then a smaller test case for a hyperspectral instrument, NASA’s PACE-OCI, in 2024-2025.
+Here, we demonstrate SIT-FUSE’s versatility in addressing diverse environmental challenges beyond the original validation datasets and its original application of wildfire.
+This study implements a self-supervised machine learning framework to address the automated detection and mapping of phytoplankton bloom concentrations{cell abundance} and speciation, with an emphasis on harmful algal blooms (HABs).
+The analysis utilizes temporal sequences of surface reflectance data obtained from multiple multispectral remote sensing platforms, enabling robust feature identification and classification across heterogeneous datasets.
+The foci of this study is sequences of fully atmospherically corrected surface reflectance data (using each mission's operational atmospheric correction pipeline, via the remote sensing reflactance (RRS) product) acquired by multiple multispectral remote sensing instruments from 2018-2019, and then a smaller test case for a hyperspectral instrument, NASA’s PACE-OCI, in 2024-2025.